Criticisms of social capital theory And lessons for improving practice

 The realm of what is “social” is extremely complex

 The inclusion of the word “social” makes social capital incredibly general and widely applicable to virtually any area of human endeavour.
 The word “social” is one of the most widely and broadly used adjectives in the English language yet the realm of what is “social” is extremely complex.
 It is not clear what is assembled under the umbrella of social and what is the precise composition of the social domain.
 The use of the word social gives social capital enormous generality as well as ambiguity.
-When the concept is defined so broadly it seems to cover any social phenomenon which could have potential effects on social and economic outcomes and therefore it lacks specificity and substance).
+When the concept is defined so broadly it seems to cover any social phenomena which could have potential effects on social and economic outcomes and therefore it lacks specificity and substance).
 When conceptualised as an undifferentiated mixture of multiple independent social dimensions the causal mechanisms of specific dimensions remain nebulous.
 A further result of this approach is the tendency for social capital theory to gloss over the multi-dimensional and conflictual nature of social stratification, especially where social capital ignores divisions of class, race, ethnicity, gender, age, etc..
 The result is that social capital as a concept lies somewhere between grand systemic theory and mere description.